-The Importance of trust in the business of - and defence against - ransomware attacks
+The Importance of trust and transparency in the fight against ransomware

-The importance of trust in the business of - and defence against - ransomware attacks
+The importance of trust and transparency in the fight against ransomware

 The industry consensus today is that the only way to reliably end the threat of ransomware for good is to stop paying ransoms.
 Some have even gone so far as to suggest that they should be banned altogether.
 But because of a lack of public knowledge and transparency, it's almost impossible to know the full scale of the problem to understand the right solution.